qhengncsu/TuckerL2E/README.md

 5. Download [L-BFGS-B implementation by Stephen Becker](https://github.com/stephenbeckr/L-BFGS-B-C), unzip the file and place the folder in this repository such that we can access its contents with the relative path "./TuckerL2E/L-BFGS-B-C" (Again, if you download as zip from github, the folder name will be "L-BFGS-B-C-master", we first have to rename the folder to lose the "-master").

 ## Comipling the mex files
-i.
-For Windows users, please install "MATLAB Support for MinGW-w64 C/C++ Compiler" using the Add-on Explorer within Matlab. ii.
-For Mac users, please ensure you have Xcode installed. iii.
-For Linux users, the binary files included should be directly usable. iv.
-For Windows and Mac users, navigate to "./TuckerL2E/L-BFGS-B-C/Matlab" and run the script "compile_mex.m" within Matlab (The working directory of Matlab should be "./TuckerL2E/L-BFGS-B-C/Matlab").
+1. For Windows users, please install "MATLAB Support for MinGW-w64 C/C++ Compiler" using the Add-on Explorer within Matlab.
+2. For Mac users, please ensure you have Xcode installed.
+3. For Linux users, the binary files included should be directly usable.
+4. For Windows and Mac users, navigate to "./TuckerL2E/L-BFGS-B-C/Matlab" and run the script "compile_mex.m" within Matlab (The working directory of Matlab should be "./TuckerL2E/L-BFGS-B-C/Matlab").

 ## Example Scripts
 Now you are ready to try out the scripts!